-The Wendigo, a mythical creature of several Algonquin tribes, and the Wechuge, a similar legend of the Athabaskan tribes of northwest Canada, were both magical creatures with a taste for human flesh.
+The Wendigo (or windigo, wee-tee-ko and other names), a mythical creature of several Algonquin tribes, and the Wechuge, a similar legend of the Athabaskan tribes of northwest Canada, were both magical creatures with a taste for human flesh.

 The Wendigo and the Wechuge may best be compared to today’s modern zombies.
 They are described as being ghostly gaunt, with sunken gray skin, hollow eyes, and a shuffling gait.
 They reek of death and resemble walking corpses.